Adhith004/pdf-rag-chatbot/README.md

-# PDF Q&A Chatbot
+# AshDoc AI Chatbot

 A simple Retrieval-Augmented Generation (RAG) chatbot that answers questions about an uploaded PDF.
-Built with Python, Flask, LangChain, and Google Gemini, with a plain HTML/CSS/JavaScript frontend, deployed as Vercel serverless functions.
+Built with Python, LangChain, and Google Gemini, with a plain HTML/CSS/JavaScript frontend, deployed as Vercel serverless functions.
 No Git/GitHub required to deploy.